yum groupinstall 'GNOME Desktop Environment' 'X Window System'

 # teamviewer passwd YOUR_PASSWORD ok # systemctl start teamviewerd.service

 Now you only need to get your id to connect:

 # teamviewer –info TeamViewer ID: 9XXXXXXX7

-FreeNX is a Remote Access solution based on enterprise class open source technologies by NoMachine.
-If you like exact this tool to get remote access you may upgrade to cloud version.
+FreeNX is a Remote Access solution based on enterprise-class open source technologies by NoMachine.
+If you want exactly this tool to get remote access, you may consider upgrading to cloud version.

 First of all we need to add e EPEL + nux-dextop repositories, for Centos 6:

 # rpm -Uvh https://dl.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm # rpm -Uvh http://li.nux.ro/download/nux/dextop/el6/x86_64/nux-dextop-release-0-2.el6.nux.noarch.rpm